 de Young Museum (San Francisco)

-One of the most visited art museums in the country, the de Young showcases a priceless collection of American art from the 17th through 20th centuries along with art from Central and South America and the Pacific, in addition to an impressive collection of textiles.
-Free admission is for all residents of the 9 surrounding Bay Area counties.
-Also free for Bay Area residents every Saturday!
+One of the most visited art museums in the country, the de Young showcases a priceless collection of American art from the 17th through 20th centuries along with art from Central and South America and the Pacific, and additionally, an impressive collection of textiles.
+Free general admission for all on the first Tuesday.
+Bay Area residents are also free every Saturday!

 What’s great for kids: Walk through the gardens to see the charming apple sculptures or relax in the skyspace.
-Join events on these free Saturdays, including sketching in the galleries or talks with artists, which may be better for grade school kids.
+Events on Free Saturdays include family art making and sketching in the galleries (which may be better for grade school kids), and family tours.

 Location: 50 Hagiwara Tea Garden Drive, Golden Gate Park